geotho/geotho.github.io/_drafts/2016-07-07-kakuro-solving.md

 Intersecting the possible values from the rows and the columns can reduce the size of the domain of the cell, potentially to a single value.

-In the solver, I implement the intersection by converting the row domain and the column domain to a bitmask and using a bitwise AND on them.
-I'm pretty sure this is a premature optimisation (and probably isn't even be an optimisation at all) but it's a nifty trick.
+The intersection can be achieved by converting the row domain and the column domain to a bitmask and using a bitwise AND on them.
+I'm pretty sure this is a premature optimisation (and probably isn't even an optimisation at all).

 ## Adding rows and subtracting columns